soharu/ios-ui-study/README.md

 The goal is to create a collection of UI code that is useful, small, and simple.

-Each app target will focus on a single problem and present a concise solution.
+Each target will focus on a single problem and present a concise solution.

 ## Dependencies